 constructor TConsumer.Create(aDependency: IDependency);

-Instead of choosing the concrete dependency to instantiate within the constructor, we are now injecting the dependency trough the
+Instead of choosing the concrete dependency to instantiate within the constructor, we are now injecting the dependency through the

 aDependency parameter.
 Now the class